 Why are daily health checks important?

 Daily health checks are essential in keeping children and staff members healthy.
-Anyone not feeling well should not report to the daycare center.
+Anyone not feeling well should not report to the childcare center.
 Daily health checks are important because they help to:

-- Identify sick children early: When illnesses are identified early, it allows for quick treatment and prevention of the illnesses spreading to other children and staff members by identifying children who should stay at home.
+• Identify sick children early: When illnesses are identified early, it allows for quick treatment and prevention of the illnesses spreading to other children and staff members.

-- Monitor children's health: You will use the information from daily health checks to spot trends and patterns in children's health.
+• Monitor children's health: You can use the information from daily health checks to spot trends and patterns in children's health.
 Taking action to prevent illnesses, such as introducing hand-washing stations or increasing ventilation in the classroom also helps to ensure children’s health.

-- Reduce absenteeism: When children are healthy, they are more likely to be in school and can learn.
+• Reduce absenteeism: When children are healthy, they are more likely to be in school and engage in learning.

-- Keep staff members healthy: Early identification of illness in children helps staff members avoid exposure and stay healthy.
-Healthy staff members equal lower absenteeism, greater production, and job satisfaction.
+• Keep staff members healthy: Early identification of illness in children helps staff members avoid exposure and stay healthy.
+Healthy staff members can equal lower absenteeism, greater productivity, and job satisfaction.
 Also, it reduces the amount of time that other staff members need to spend on covering for absent colleagues.

 Step-by-step procedures for daily health screenings

-Here are the steps that you should take for a daily health screening:
+Here are the steps to take for a daily health screening:

-- If the child has any symptoms or signs of illness, do not allow them to enter the daycare center.
+• If the child has any symptoms or signs of illness, do not allow them to enter the childcare center.
 Communicate your concerns with the child’s parent or guardian as they may need to be taken to the doctor for further evaluation.

-- If the child is cleared for entry into the daycare, have them wash their hands with soap and water and proceed to their classroom.
+• If the child is cleared for entry into the center, have them wash their hands with soap and water and proceed to their classroom.

-- Repeat the process for each child entering the daycare center.
+• Repeat the process for each child entering the center.

 Supporting children if they become ill at your center